-Andrew Warshaw, director at MGH (Massachusetts General Hospital) in charge of international patients stated that many Chinese patients come to the US after having received some kind of treatments in China.
-Because of their non-satisfaction, they decided to take the leap and to go to the US.
+Andrew Warshaw, director at MGH (Massachusetts General Hospital) who is in charge of international patients, stated that many Chinese patients come to the US after having received treatment in China.
+Their lack of satisfaction is what drives them to make the decision to travel to the US.

-Ms Wang and her husband were one of them; they had to sell their apartment and go way over budget to do this trip.
-She also said that she didn’t expect the medical treatments to be that expensive.
-Someone (Ms. Zhu) wrote a post about the couple’s experience in the US.
-The post went viral on main Chinese social media platforms.
+Ms Wang and her husband are one of them; they had to sell their apartment and go beyong their budget to make this trip.
+Miss Wang said that she didn’t expect the medical treatments to be so expensive.
+Ms. Zhu wrote a post about the couple’s experience in the US and the post went viral on several Chinese social media platforms.

-According to the Health Ministry of Thailand, more than 2.2 million of foreign tourists came in Thailand to receive some kind of medical treatment.
-Between 2012 and 2017, the government expect this niche market to contribute to more than 24 billion USD in revenue for the country.
+According to the Health Ministry of Thailand, more than 2.2 million of foreign tourists came in Thailand to receive some kind of medical treatment, each year.
+Between 2012 and 2017, the government estimated that this niche market contributed to more than 24 billion USD in revenue for the country.

-As you may have already guessed, going to Asia instead of other western countries is way cheaper for the Chinese tourist.
-According to Wang, a Chinese person who receive medical treatments in Bangkok, she spent about 1000 USD for her surgery and a total of 2,000 USD for the whole stay of 10 days (flight tickets, living fees, …)
+Going to Asia instead of other western countries is cheaper for the Chinese tourist than seeking medical treatment at home.
+According to Wang, a local Chinese who received medical treatment in Bangkok, she spent about 1000 USD for her surgery and a total of 2000 USD for the whole stay of 10 days (flight tickets, living fees etc).

 Source: Visit Medical Korea

-If you are looking for a Digital Marketing specialist, don’t hesitate to contact us …
+If you are looking for more information and a Digital Marketing specialist, don’t hesitate to contact us!